Northwest Passage: International waters dispute

 The Canadian government classifies the waters of the Northwest Passage in the Canadian Arctic Archipelago, as internal waters of Canada as per the United Nations Convention on the Law of the Sea and by the precedent in the drawing of baselines for other archipelagos, giving Canada the right to bar transit through these waters.
 Some maritime nations, notably the United States, claim these waters to be an international strait, where foreign vessels have the right of "transit passage."
 In such a regime, Canada would have the right to enact fishing and environmental regulation, and fiscal and smuggling laws, as well as laws intended for the safety of shipping, but not the right to close the passage.
 While Canada is a party to the 1982 convention, the United States has not ratified it.

 The dispute between Canada and the United States arose in 1969 with the trip of the U.S. oil tanker SS Manhattan through the Arctic Archipelago.
 The prospect of more American traffic headed to the Prudhoe Bay Oil Field made the Canadian government realize that political action was required.
 If the passage's deep waters become completely ice-free in summer months, they will be particularly enticing for supertankers that are too big to pass through the Panama Canal and must otherwise navigate around the tip of South America.

 In 1985, the U.S. Coast Guard icebreaker Polar Sea passed through from Greenland to Alaska; the ship submitted to inspection by the Canadian Coast Guard before passing through, but the event infuriated the Canadian public and resulted in a diplomatic incident.
-The United States government, when asked by a Canadian reporter, indicated that they did not ask for permission as they insist that the waters were an international strait.
+The United States government, when asked by a Canadian reporter, indicated that it did not ask for permission as it insists that the waters were an international strait.
 The Canadian government issued a declaration in 1986 reaffirming Canadian rights to the waters.
 The United States refused to recognize the Canadian claim.
 In 1988 the governments of Canada and the United States signed an agreement, "Arctic Cooperation," that resolved the practical issue without solving the sovereignty questions.
 Under the law of the sea, ships engaged in transit passage are not permitted to engage in research.
 The agreement states that all U.S. Coast Guard and Navy vessels are engaged in research, and so would require permission from the Government of Canada to pass through.